Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 validation in the training data to find the optimal regularization parameter *λ*.

+#### KNN

+KNN measures “distances” among features (x variables).
+It is not rigorously appropriate for this data set, as most features are categorical whose distances are not very explicit.
+However, it is still worth a try.
+So I include all features in KNN.
+I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.

 #### Random forest

 I include all features in random forest.

 #### Boosting

-#### KNN

-10-fold cv

 #### Clustering

 #### PCA

-Finance dominant features among all features and their interactions.
+Find dominant features among all features and their interactions.

 ## Results

-### Confusion matrix
+### Overall accuracy

+Overall accuracy measures the fraction of accurate predictions among all observations.
+The overall accuracy for each model:

+    ## [1] 0.6849315

+    ## [1] 0.7260274

+Below are confusion matrices of each model.
 In a confusion matrix, each column is an original class, each row is a predicted class.

-#### Logistic regression
+### Logistic regression

 <table>
 <thead>